 Note that $L^\bullet = L'$ if $L$ is an even lattice.
 Following \cite{Gri88, GSZ19} one defines Jacobi forms of lattice index, which are a generalization of classical Jacobi forms introduced by Eichler and Zagier \cite{EZ85}. \begin{definition} Let $k$ be integral or half-integral and $D$ be an integer modulo $24$.
 A holomorphic function $\varphi(\tau,\mathfrak{z}) : \HH \times (L\otimes \CC) \rightarrow \CC$ is called a \textit{holomorphic Jacobi form} of weight $k$, character $v_\eta^D$ and index $L$, if it satisfies

 for all $A=\begin{psmallmatrix} a & b \\ c & d \end{psmallmatrix} \in \SL_2(\ZZ)$ and $x,y \in L$, and if its Fourier expansion takes the form

-\end{definition} From theta decompositions of Jacobi forms we conclude that $k\geq \frac{1}{2}\rank(L)$ if $\varphi$ is not constant, where $\rank(L)$ denotes the rank of $L$.
-The smallest possible weight $\frac{1}{2}\rank(L)$ of a non-constant holomorphic Jacobi form of index $L$ is called the \textit{singular} weight.
+\end{definition} From the theta decomposition of Jacobi forms we conclude that $k\geq \frac{1}{2}\rank(L)$ if $\varphi$ is non-constant, where $\rank(L)$ denotes the rank of $L$.
+The smallest possible weight of a non-constant holomorphic Jacobi form of index $L$, i.e. $\frac{1}{2}\rank(L)$ is called the \textit{singular} weight.